About the Author of the Blogsite, Not the Author of the Bible::

 Judges 5:1-31 The Book of Judges [in Smaller Chunks]

-Hear & [listen,] O you kings & princes & I, even I, will sing praise to the Lord God of Israel.
-Lord, when You went out of Seir & when You marched out of the field of Edom, the earth trembled & the heavens dropped & the clouds also dropped [rain.]
+Hear & [listen,] O you: kings & princes & I, even I, will sing to the Lord.
+I will sing praise to the Lord God of Israel.
+Lord, when You [went] out of Seir, & when You [marched] out of the field of Edom, the earth trembled, & the: heavens & the clouds also dropped [rain.]

 The mountains & even [Mount Sinai] melted before the Lord God of Israel.
 [Exodus 19:18 And Mount Sinai was altogether [smoking,] because the Lord [came down] upon it in fire.
 And the smoke [of it went up, like] the smoke of a furnace & the whole mountain greatly quaked.]